davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 ## The Monterey plate

-A stalled partially subducted Monterey microplate has been invoked as the source of the lithospheric mantle beneath the central Coast Ranges [@Erkan2008].
-When the East Pacific Rise first reached the North American plate at 28.5 Ma, the Monterey microplate broke from the Farallon slab and subducted independently until 19.5 Ma, while rotating clockwise with respect to the Pacific plate [@Wilson2005; @fig:reconstruction].
+When the East Pacific Rise first reached the North American plate at 28.5 Ma, the Monterey microplate broke from the Farallon slab and subducted independently until 19.5 Ma, while rotating clockwise with respect to the Pacific plate [@Wilson2005]. @fig:reconstruction shows the incipient tear between the rotating Monterey microplate and the bulk of the downgoing Farallon slab.
 The remnant microplate has been integrated into the Pacific plate and still forms part of the abyssal seafloor in the proximal offshore region [@fig:context].

-A recent permutation of the stalled slab hypothesis is that the Monterey plate extends eastward of the San Andreas fault as a horizontally translated "dangling" slab  [@tenBrink1999; @Pikser2012; @Wang2013; @fig:context].
+The eastward extent of the partially subducted Monterey Plate slab is unknown, and there is some evidence that it is truncated by the San Gregorio-Hosgri fault system [see @sec:stalled-slab-bad].
+However, the Monterey plate may have separated at a deeper level and translated northward beneath a reactivated subduction megathrust [@fig:neogene_sections|b].
+A recent permutation of the stalled slab hypothesis is that the Monterey plate extends eastward of the San Andreas fault as a horizontally translated stalled slab, potentially reaching ~300 km depth beneath the eastern Central Valley [@tenBrink1999;
+@Pikser2012; @Wang2013].

+If the downdip portion of the stalled slab extended east of the San Gregorio-Hosgri fault, it would make up the mantle lithosphere beneath Crystal Knob.
+Although geodynamically suspect, this model has been presented as a candidate for construction of the mantle lithosphere in previous modeling of the thermal structure of the Coast Ranges [@Erkan2008] and is commonly invoked in the seismology literature [e.g. @Wang2013].
+We include the model in our consideration of thermal history, but return to its viability in @sec:

 ---

-Seismic data cited in support of the stalled slab hypothesis consist of an 8-15 km thick, shallowly east-dipping mafic lower crustal layer that extends beneath central California from the offshore region into proximity of the San Andreas fault, thickening eastwards over Moho depths of ~12-30 km [@Brocher1999].
-Strong internal reflectivity within this layer [@Trehu1987; @Brocher1999], and sharp inflections in its upper surface [@Trehu1991], indicate that this mafic layer is internally deformed and imbricated, which accounts for its thickness exceeding typical oceanic mafic crust by a factor of two to three.

-This seismic data shows that the crustal section attributed to the Neogene stalled slab is imbricated along the toe of the mafic duplex in the offshore region.
-Such imbrication and underplating require a basal detachment, which is most logically located at the underlying Moho.
-In this context, the regions’s lower crustal mafic layer is more plausibly interpreted as a regional underplated duplex of Farallon plate oceanic crustal nappes that accreted during Franciscan subduction.

 ## Underplated Farallon Plate mantle nappes  {#sec:farallon_nappe}

-The reconstruction of the Crystal Knob eruption site to its pre-San Andreas position [@fig:reconstruction] suggests the underplating of Farallon-plate mantle nappes prior to Neogene transform faulting as a highly viable alternative for the development of the site’s underlying mantle lithosphere.
+The reconstruction of the Crystal Knob eruption site to its pre-San Andreas position [@fig:reconstruction] places it outboard of the Mojave province, where much of the mantle lithosphere was replaced by Farallon-plate nappes during the Cretaceous.
+An outboard extension of this underplating, prior to Neogene transform faulting, is a highly viable alternative for the development of the site’s underlying mantle lithosphere.

+The pre-Neogene tectonic setting of the Crystal Knob eruption site is shown in
+@fig:reconstruction by restoration of the San Andreas dextral transform system [@Matthews1976; @Dickinson2005; @Chapman2012; @Hall2013; @Sharman2013].
+The
+Crystal Knob eruption site restores to a position outboard of the southern California batholith.
+The principal windows into shallowly underplated subduction channel schists are shown in @fig:reconstruction along with the principal upper plate batholithic exposures.
+The current western extent of the Salinia crystalline nappes is shown as the Nacimiento fault and the offshore Farallon escarpment.
+Crystalline rocks of the Salinia nappes extended an unknown distance westwards across the Nacimiento belt Franciscan [@Hall2013], but were eroded off the lower plate complex as the coastal region rose in the Pliocene [@Ducea2003b].

 The Crystal Knob neck erupted through the
 Nacimiento belt of the Franciscan complex, immediately adjacent to the